scg-unibe-ch/ese2020-team1/deliverables/deliverables.md

 The admin decides to approve or decline the product.
 → if admin approves, the product will be displayd on the website.
 → if admin declines, the product will not be displayed an the user gets an message.
+* **A user will buy a product**
+The user clicks the shop now button for a product in the catalogue.
+The user must enter the address and confirm.
+The seller gets a notification.

 ## Use Case Diagram